 Usually promoters have a stake in the company and they can sell their shares to a select group of qualified individual investors through private placement.
 NRIs can directly buy unlisted shares from promoters of the company.

 Usually, crowdfunding allows a large community of investors to come together and fund small businesses for a stake in their unlisted shares.
 A group of investors put money into startups in exchange for shares.

-While investing in unlisted shares can provide you a lot of benefits, such investments come with a great deal of risk.
-Following are associated risks:
+While investing in unlisted shares can provide you with a lot of benefits, such investments come with a great deal of risk.
+The following are associated risks: